Collections

 | Default | true |

-When enabled, HTML tags are automatically stripped from plain-text fields (text, textarea, email) before storage.
-Only disable if the collection intentionally stores HTML in text fields.
+When enabled, the global sanitization hook strips HTML tags from plain-text fields (text, textarea, email) before storage.
+Set to false only if the collection intentionally stores HTML in those fields.

 search